 The South Carolina Law Review welcomes submissions on all legal topics.
 The Editor-in-Chief and Executive Articles Editors give serious consideration to every author’s submission and strive to be prompt in their review.
 While we strongly prefer submissions through Scholastica, the South Carolina Law Review also accepts submissions by mail and e-mail.
 Please mail submissions to:

 Columbia, SC 29208

 Guidelines for Publication: The South Carolina Law Review welcomes submissions by judges, professors, and practitioners.
 The Law Review, however, does not consider submissions by current law students other than our members.
-All submissions should include a cover letter and curriculum vitae, as well as conform to the 19th edition of The Bluebook.
+All submissions should conform to the 21st edition of The Bluebook and include a cover letter and curriculum vitae.

 In light of the ever-increasing length of law review articles, the South Carolina Law Review has adopted a policy limiting the length of articles we will accept or publish.
 The Law Review will give preferential review to articles under 30,000 words in length, including text and footnotes.
 The Law Review will not publish articles exceeding 40,000 words, except in extraordinary circumstances.

-Requests for Expedited Review: Please submit requests for expedited review via email to [email protected] The Article Selection Committee makes every effort to accommodate authors’ requests.
+Requests for Expedited Review: Please submit requests for expedited review via e-mail to email@example.com.
+The Executive Articles Editors make every effort to accommodate authors’ requests.
 Please include your name, submission title, other offers for publication, and your deadline for review in the request.

 The following is excerpted from Donald G. Kempf, Jr., Preface to Stephen D. Easton, My Last Lecture: Unsolicited Advice for Future and Current Lawyers, 56 S.C.
 L. Rev. 229, i (2004).